-The 2021 Hyundai Kona Electric has been officially revealed with noticeable updates to the design, powertrain and in-cabin technologies.
-The Kona Electric facelift will be launched in India likely in the second half of next year and expect the new electric SUV to cost around INR 24 lakh (ex-showroom) onwards in our market.
+The 2021 Hyundai Kona Electric was revealed in November with noticeable updates to the design, powertrain and in-cabin technologies.
+The Kona Electric facelift is expected in India as early as in the second half of this year and expect the new electric SUV to cost around INR 24 lakh (ex-showroom) onwards in our market.

 The vertical air inlets at the front are slimmer and taller.
 The functional air intake in the lower bumper is also new, featuring horizontal satin accent bars.
 On the sides, there are new alloy wheels which level up the SUV’s funkiness.
 Changes at the rear include tweaked tail lights, new, curvy housing for the reverse lights and turn indicators and a fresh bumper featuring matching horizontal satin accent bars.
 The reverse lights are three vertical strips designed to mimic the headlamp’s detailing.